JohnVinyard/matching-pursuit/experiments/e_2024_3_21/readme.md

 # Primary Issues

-- noise/impulse model doesn't have enough variability (think record noise)
+- ~~noise/impulse model doesn't have enough variability (think record noise)~~ This _should_ be answered by the more complex noise model
 - still not capturing vibrato for violins
 - losing transients